 Now let us move on to code.

-Logistic Regression in Python from scratch
+Logistic Regression from scratch in Python

 There are basically 5 steps to solve logistic regression in python.